 Love is patient, love is kind and… does not act unbecomingly; it… is not provoked… does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails.

-Unfortunately, if love is the goal, many feminists are missing the mark.
+Unfortunately, if love is the goal, many radical feminists are missing the mark.
 Love trumps hate, but the outrage, vitriol, and name-calling on display at the Women’s March last week seem more akin to the latter than the former.
 Protestors rallied under the cry, “Stay angry!”